prioritizr/surveyvoi/cran-comments.md

 Dear CRAN volunteers,

 Thank you for reviewing this submission.
-This submission contains updates for the _surveyvoi_ package to fix (i) aliasing for the package manual entry, (ii) uneeded C++11 specification, and (iii) installation for Windows on arm64 systems.
+This submission contains minor updates for the _surveyvoi_ package to (i) improve algorithmic performance, (ii) fix a typo in the citation, and (iii) improve compatibility with updates to dependencies.

 Cheers,